Social housing vs Private housing

 - Maximum rent, based on a points system.

 - If you want to be able to apply for social housing with a housing association, your income will be taken into account.
-Eighty percent of social housing from housing associations will go to people with an income of up to 45.014 euros.
+Eighty percent of social housing from housing associations will go to people with an income of up to 44.035 euros for single person households and 48.625 for a household of multiple people.
 The other 20 percent will go to people with a higher income, but only under certain circumstances.

 - Depending on your situation, you can get rent benefit.